graphitemaster/xcpumemperf/README.md

 ```
 usage: ./xcpumemperf [options]
 options:
   -h, --help            print this help message
-  -T, --threads=COUNT            the amount of threads to use per trial run
+  -T, --threads=COUNT   the amount of thread pairs to use per trial run
   -m, --memory=MB       the amount of memory to work on in MiB
   -t, --trials=COUNT    the amount of trials to run for benchmark
-  -F, --force_same_cpu=OPTION    forces read and write pairs to end up on the same CPU
+  -F, --force-same-cpu  forces read and write pairs to end up on the same CPU
   -s, --share           share results by posting output to sprunge
-  -p, --populate=OPTION          populate shared memory mapping before benching
+  -p, --populate        populate shared memory mapping before benching
   -H, --hugepage=DIR    create a huge page using this directory (must be a hugepages mountpoint)
 ```

 ## Rationale